humdrum-tools/humdrum-documentation/tool/yank/index.md

 > yank -l -r \'\$-30-\$-10\' ginastera

-In addition to the specified output lines, **yank** also outputs interpretations and comments as described below (see [INTERPRETATIONS AND COMMENTS](#INTERPRETATIONS%20AND%20COMMENTS)).
+In addition to the specified output lines, <span class="tool">yank</span> also outputs interpretations and comments as described below (see [INTERPRETATIONS AND COMMENTS](#INTERPRETATIONS%20AND%20COMMENTS)).

-Alternatively, **yank** can output lines relative to some user-defined *marker.* This mode of operation can be invoked using the **-m** option.
+Alternatively, <span class="tool">yank</span> can output lines relative to some user-defined *marker.* This mode of operation can be invoked using the **-m** option.
 Markers are specified as regular expressions.
 The following command outputs the first and third data records following each occurrence of